syash7202/codeflow-symphony/README.md

 - **CI/CD Pipeline:**

-  - `AWS CodePipeline`: Orchestrates the CI/CD workflow, integrating various AWS services to automate the deployment process. -` AWS CodeCommi`t: Stores the fetched code from GitHub as part of the pipeline's workflow.
+  - `AWS CodePipeline`: Orchestrates the CI/CD workflow, integrating various AWS services to automate the deployment process.

+  - `AWS CodeCommit`: Stores the fetched code from GitHub as part of the pipeline's workflow.
   - `AWS CodeDeploy`: Deploys the application to Amazon EC2 instances in the production environment.

 - **Infrastructure:**